 Sardari wheat seeds (harvested in 2021) were purchased from a seed modifying center in Bonab, East Azerbaijan, Iran.
-The gotten seeds were harvested in four distinct places in Iran.
-Then, geographical variation of samples was considered.
+The seeds were then harvested in four distinct places in Iran, taking in consideration the geographical variation of samples.
 Sardari wheat was selected because it is the highest under-harvest wheat variety in Iran.
 Sodium hydrosulfite (with the purity of 90%) was acquired from a supermarket in Bonab, Iran.
 First, wheat seeds were milled by a laboratory benchtop mill to get the wheat flours.
-Then for having homogeneous flour samples, they were passed through a sieve (mesh 420μ m).
-The considered adulterant concentration (w/w) were 10, 15, 20, and 25%.
+Then the flour was passed through a sieve (mesh 420μm) to get homogenous flour sample.
+The considered adulterant concentrations (w/w) were 10, 15, 20, and 25%.
 Totally, 150 samples were prepared (25 for pure flour, 25 for sodium hydrosulfite, and 25 samples for 4 adulterant groups).
 After mixing the adulterant to pure flour with the mentioned levels, they were blended intensely to get the homogenous samples as much as possible.
-Finally, the prepared samples were poured to microtubes to transfer to the laboratory.
+Finally, the samples prepared were transferred microtubes to transfer to the laboratory.